• Blog

 Read our top 10 tips to help reduce stress in your pet caused by fireworks.

 Fireworks can be a source of anxiety for our furry friends.
 The loud bangs and bright lights can be overwhelming, causing fear and stress in our pets.
-Whilst many pets may be unfazed by fireworks, as responsible pet owners, it is our duty to ensure their safety and comfort during these challenging events.
+Whilst some pets may be unfazed by fireworks, as responsible pet owners, it is our duty to ensure their safety and comfort during these challenging events.
 In this blog, we'll discuss ten essential tips to help you keep your pets calm and feeling safe and secure when fireworks light up the sky.

 Provide safe hiding places for your pet